David-Robinson/Getting-and-Cleaning-Data-Course-Project/README.md

 * Merges the training and test sets to create one data set:

-- X_train and X_test sets are merged into X_merge data set
+X_train and X_test sets are merged into X_merge data set

-- subject_train and subject_test sets are merged into subj_merge data set
+subject_train and subject_test sets are merged into subj_merge data set

-- y_train and y_test sets are merged into y_merge data set
+y_train and y_test sets are merged into y_merge data set

-2. Extracts mean and standard deviation for each measurement:
+* Extracts mean and standard deviation for each measurement:

-* Reads measurements from “features.text” data
+Reads measurements from “features.text” data

-* Extracts only measurements for mean and standard deviation
+Extracts only measurements for mean and standard deviation

-* Revises measurement names to lower case with symbols removed
+Revises measurement names to lower case with symbols removed

-3. Applies descriptive activity names to the data set:
+* Applies descriptive activity names to the data set:

-a.
 Reads activity labels

-b.
 Revises activity labels to lower case with symbols removed
 - walking
 - walkingupstairs
 - walkingdownstairs